hdinkel/linuxcommandline/linux_beginner/introduction.rst

 .. _figure-filesystem:
 .. figure:: _static/filesystem.png

-  Depending on the Linux distribution you might or might not find all of above directories.
+  Depending on the Linux distribution you might or might not find all of the above directories.
 Most important directories for you are ``/bin`` and ``/usr/bin`` (sometimes also ``/usr/local/bin``) which contain the user software, ``/home`` which usually contains the users' homedirectories and ``/tmp`` which can be used to store